jerng/studies/jsf/README.md

 "messaging" is that an actor should never make these calls on another actor, instead, only sending messages requesting that other actors do as such. **

-### Disclaimers

-This is not a good example of OOP separation of concerns, in terms of how the functions were named.

 ### Progress